kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/crystal-ceva.jpg" alt="Crystal pattern with ceva shape" width="300px"></p>

 Changing the parameters in a curve can yield very different shapes, which lend themselves to different rule-sets.
-Here are two differeent designs using the kiss curve:
+Here are two different designs using the kiss curve:

 Snake Kolam rule-set with kiss curve